bistro-its-berkeley/BISTRO-Starter-Kit/docs/Introduction_transportation_problem.md

 The bigger the score, the more performant the system.

-You will find more information on the outputs of the simulation, the scoring functino and how to interpret them in the [outputs and the scoring function](https://github.com/vgolfier/Uber-Prize-Starter-Kit/blob/master/docs/Understanding_the_outputs_and_the%20scoring_function.md) page.
+You will find more information on the outputs of the simulation, the scoring function and how to interpret them in the [outputs and the scoring function](https://github.com/vgolfier/Uber-Prize-Starter-Kit/blob/master/docs/Understanding_the_outputs_and_the%20scoring_function.md) page.

 ## What is the goal of the optimization challenge?